CyphrRiot/ArchRiot/themes/tokyo-night/README.md

 ## 🚀 Usage

-After installation, the theme will be available in the OhmArchy theme rotation.
+After installation, the theme will be available in the ArchRiot theme rotation.
 Use `theme-next` to cycle to the Tokyo Night theme.

 You can also preview the theme colors and components by running: